 EBS allows employees business time to perform charitable activities.
 The purpose of this opportunity is two-fold.
-We want to encourage our employees and their children to take a more active role in the needs of one’s community.
-And, we want to facilitate and instill the importance of participating and creating a belief that we all need to give to others and to programs in order to make our communities and the world a better place.
+We want to encourage our employees and their children to take a more active role in the needs of one’s community, thinking beyond oneself towards the needs of others.
+And, we want to facilitate and instill the importance of participating and creating a belief that we all need to give to others and to programs to make our communities and the world a better place.
 We accomplish this goal by allowing employees five days per year of paid time off for charitable philanthropic activities.

-For several years, EBS has sponsored the Youth Service Bureau’s Chef Soiree, the major fundraiser for this organization.
-The Youth Service Bureau (www.ysbworks.org) is a private, non-profit organization dedicated to the belief that strong youth and families are the cornerstone of a strong community.
-The mission of the Youth Service Bureau is to provide troubled or high-risk youth and their families with programs of prevention and early intervention which enable the youth to choose a new direction and become responsible community members.
+For many years, EBS has sponsored the Youth Service Bureau’s Chef Soiree, the major fundraiser for this organization.
+The Youth Service Bureau (www.ysbworks.com) is a private, non-profit organization dedicated to the belief that strong youth and families are the cornerstones of a strong community.
+The mission of the Youth Service Bureau is to provide advocacy, counseling, education, and intervention for at-risk youth and their families, helping them reach their full potential.
 Founded in 1981 to answer the needs of at-risk youth and families, YSB continues to provide these programs today.
-The Youth Service Bureau also fosters quality advocacy efforts to ensure that all children in our community have safe and permanent homes.

 EBS participates in the Mandeville, Louisiana High School Field Internship Program.
 This program was designed for seniors to give students a more in-depth look at their career interest through hands-on experience.
 It involves the “hiring” of an intern or student by a mentor within the community who will teach the student a trade.
 The high school senior not only obtains a taste of all aspects of that career but is an asset to the mentor.
-EBS has participated in the Science Internship program since 2008 with between one and three seniors per year, this year we had three amazing students.
+EBS has participated in the Science Internship program since 2008 with between one and three seniors per year.

-Career Day – EBS presents to local schools on career day.
+Career Day – Over the years, EBS employees have presented to local schools on career day.
 The discussion typically revolves around the various science careers that high school seniors might not be aware of.
 Students tend to be more familiar with careers such as becoming a doctor, nurse, pharmacist, veterinarian, or even working in some sort of research field.
-EBS presents career information for those looking into biology, chemistry, or engineering majors that involve the manufacturing side of science.
+EBS presents career information for those considering biology, chemistry, or engineering majors that involve the manufacturing side of science.

-Science Fairs – EBS assists schools in grading science presentations for science fairs.
+Science Fairs – EBS assists schools in grading science presentations for annual science fairs.

 Habitat for Humanity – EBS encourages its employees to get evolved in their communities.
-Many employees of EBS have helped Habitat for Humanity.
-Please visit Habitat for Humanity’s site for more about Kermit’s experience.
+Many employees of EBS have helped Habitat for Humanity annually and during the Women’s Build program.
+Please visit Habitat for Humanity’s site enjoy a similar experience to that of our employees

-Elementary School programs – EBS happily assists elementary schools with science related activities.
+Elementary School programs – EBS happily assists elementary schools with science-related activities.
 We have taught about microbiology using a show-and-tell method with our company microscope and samples.
 We gave around 27 show-and-tell presentations about volcano’s spouting lava.
-We discuss and show artifacts of American Indian Culture.
-Recently we did a demonstration on the effects of dredging on Lake Pontchartrain and water clarifications.
+We discuss and show artifacts of American Indian Culture and demonstrated the effects of dredging on Lake Pontchartrain and water clarifications.
 For pictures of these presentations and more visit our Facebook page.

-Cub Scouts – EBS discussed and presented laboratory experiments in the area of science to the local Cub Scout Troop.
+Cub Scouts – EBS discussed and presented laboratory experiments on science to the local Cub Scout Troop.
 This allowed the scouts to receive their Science belt loop and/or pin.

 Additional philanthropic groups EBS sponsors – EBS also donates money to a variety of charitable activities, some of which our friends or family have been impacted by or those they are championing.
 We are proud to assist those who are helping others in the world.

-· EBS is a sponsor of the Les Turner ALS Walk 4 Life in Chicago.
+• EBS sponsored the Les Turner ALS Walk 4 Life in Chicago.
 ALS, commonly known as Lou Gehrig’s disease, attacks a person’s muscles, gradually robbing their ability to walk, speak, eat, and breathe, yet usually keeping their mind intact.
 There are many organizations raising money for ALS research so if you are interested in supporting that topic we encourage you to search out the group that interests you the most on the web.

-· EBS has also sponsored children for the Upward Community Services’ Camp Upward summer camp.
+• EBS has sponsored children for the Upward Community Services’ Camp Upward summer camp.
 Upward Community Services (UCS) assists the troubled, needy and overwhelmed members of our local community.
-Their ministry is focused on offering a hand up, not a handout.
+Their ministry is focused on offering a hand-up, not a handout.
 Their programs instill responsibility, accountability and the hope that one can improve his or her own life.
-UCS provides after school mentoring, summer camp, drug and alcohol rehabilitation programs, as well as assistance in a variety of areas that people just need a little help with through their Community Helps program.
+UCS provides after school mentoring, summer camp, drug, and alcohol rehabilitation programs, as well as assistance in a variety of areas that people just need a little help with through their Community Helps program.
 For more information on this great group of people assisting our community in St. Tammany Parish, please see www.upwardcommunityservices.org.